mweerts/42-projects/common-core/webserv/README.md

 ## To do cgi

+// blocking right now
+// but need a not a small refactor..
-- Upload streaming:
+* - Upload streaming:
-  - Wire FileWriteStream into the event loop:
+  * - Wire FileWriteStream into the event loop:
-    - Client POLLIN → inBuf\_ → file POLLOUT (one write per ready event).
+  * - [ ] Integrate uploads (POST) with FileWriteStream: wire client POLLIN → inBuf\_ → file POLLOUT, with body 		completion flags and backpressure.
-    - When body complete and inBuf\_ empty → close file → send 201/204.

 ## To do Lucas

-// should be done but need to make sure
-- [ ] Integrate uploads (POST) with FileWriteStream: wire client POLLIN → inBuf\_ → file POLLOUT, with body completion flags and backpressure. // blocking right now

 ## Tests